faris-hamdi/faris-hamdi.github.io/content/authors/admin/_index.md

     awarder: GDG Delta
     icon: trophy
     summary: |
-      Secured 2nd place for innovative project solutions at DevFest Mansoura Hackathon, a major tech event in Egypt organized by Google Developer Group - Delta.
+      Developed a data-driven platform to connect skilled laborers with clients, reducing unemployment and poverty in Egyptian society.
+      Built predictive models using machine learning to match laborers and clients efficiently.
+      Collaborated with design and development teams, contributing to the project’s technical and user experience elements.

 ---

 ## About Me

-I am a junior undergraduate student in Electronics and Communication Engineering at Delta Higher Institute of Engineering and Technology (DHIET) in Egypt, focusing on Computer Vision and Machine Learning.
-As a research assistant supervised by Prof. [El-Sayed M. El-Kenawy](https://scholar.google.com/citations?user=fA25haEAAAAJ&hl=en).
-I work on advanced projects in computer vision, deep learning, and optimization algorithms.
-Additionally, I am a research staff member at the Applied Machine Learning (AML) Lab, part of the Zewail City Computing Society (ZCCS) in [Zewail City](https://zewailcity.edu.eg/), where I contribute to research in computer vision, NLP, and machine learning.
+I am a researcher and aspiring engineering student specializing in Machine Learning and Computer Vision.
+I am an undergraduate Researcher at the State University of New York at Buffalo, contributing to research to develop a novel human-object interaction detection model.
+I am also a research lead at Zewail City Computing Society’s Applied Machine Learning Lab, leading research in computer vision, NLP, and machine learning.
+My past research at the Delta Higher Institute of Engineering and Technology focused on research on machine learning applications, which has been published in 6 international publications.
+I am passionate about using AI to solve real-world problems and continue to build innovative, impactful solutions in my work.
+Don't hesitate to reach out.
+I welcome collaboration opportunities in this dynamic field! 😃